Music

 We typically award one-off grants of £10,000-£100,000.
 We assess the size of grants relative to the applicants’ overall turnover and to our available resources.

-We are lean and focused, applying maximum resources to charitable purposes, and we expect the same of grant recipients.
-We want to see that funded organisations are well governed and managed, that they have good finance and risk management systems and that they have the necessary skills and expertise to deliver their objectives.
+We want to see that funded organisations are well governed and managed; have good finance and risk management systems; have the necessary skills and expertise to deliver their objectives; and are lean and focused, applying maximum resources to charitable purposes.

 We fund specific initiatives and projects rather than providing unrestricted funding.